phankanp/home-automation-api/README.md

+A Java REST API to control a home automation system.
+The Spring API provides the ability to add, edit, delete rooms, equipment, and controls, and get/set the values of the controls.

 # Steps

 - Create a Spring Data REST project to serve the HATEOAS compliant API.
 Use the Spring Boot Gradle plugin for dependencies